Call us today to get more information on Marine Corps Criminal Defense Lawyers

 Your hard work as a Marine defending our nation could be tarnished by a permanent mark on your record or even worse when you can’t defend yourself against the charges and accusations made against you.
-Consulting experienced military defense lawyers can help you get out of your predicament without any hurdles.
+Consulting experienced military defense lawyers can help you escape your predicament without any hurdles.

 Keep your freedom, career, and future safe by becoming aware of how the military justice system works and how you can adequately protect yourself in adverse legal situations.

-While the foundation of both civil and military law finds their origins in the same place, they are different in many ways.
+While the foundation of civil and military law finds their origins in the same place, they differ in many ways.
 The quest for justice is the same for both types of law, but the procedures differ.

 Depending on how serious the accusation and offense are, the commanding officer can recommend the court-martial procedure to be followed.
 The types of a court-martial are:

-The verdict given at the court-martial or nonjudicial punishment may not be acceptable by you, in which case you can always appeal the decision.
-For court-martials, it is recommended that you get the help of the best military defense lawyers that you can afford so that you can mount an aggressive and unrelenting defense.
+The verdict given at the court-martial or nonjudicial punishment may not be acceptable to you, in which case you can always appeal the decision.
+For court-martials, it is recommended that you get the help of the best military defense lawyers you can afford to mount an aggressive and unrelenting defense.

-Our Marine Corps criminal defense lawyers have successfully represented and cleared American Marines stationed in the United States and around the world.
+Our Marine Corps criminal defense lawyers have successfully represented and cleared American Marines stationed in the United States and worldwide.
 Compare our court-martial case results with other civilian criminal defense attorneys.

 The experienced military criminal defense attorneys at Gonzalez & Waddington have gained a reputation for protecting Marines worldwide.
 If you are a Marine charged with a military crime, hiring the most aggressive military lawyers can be the difference between having your rights trampled versus winning your case or saving your career.